rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAccount.md

 - The settings subcommand takes no arguments.
 - Returns AccountSetting.
-### withexocomputemappings
+### users
-Retrieves the list of all accounts with their Exocompute account mapping, if exists.
+All the users on the current account.

-- There are 3 arguments.
+- There are 4 arguments.
-    - cloudVendor - CloudVendor: Vendor of the cloud account.
-    - features - list of CloudAccountFeatures: Cloud account features.
-Rubrik offers a cloud account feature as part of Rubrik Security Cloud (RSC).
-    - exocomputeAccountIdsFilter - list of System.Strings: List of mapped Exocompute account IDs.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - last - System.Int32: Returns the last n elements from the list.
+    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns list of CloudAccountWithExocomputeMappings.
+- Returns list of Users.